 You must have a Family Membership valid through the program to take advantage of the member rate.
 Become a member now or when you register and take advantage a program discounts and other great benefits.

 You will receive an email confirmation regarding your application submission.
-Once your application has been accepted, you will receive instructions on how to register and pay for the program via the private link provided in your acceptance email.
+Once your application has been accepted, you may register and pay for the program via the private link provided in your acceptance email.

 Cancellations made prior to two weeks before the program begins receive a 50% refund.
 No refunds will be given after that time.